aimhubio/aim/docs/source/quick_start/setup.md

-The installed package includes Python SDK needed for tracking training runs, UI for browsing the results and CLI for managing the app and results.
+The installed package includes Python SDK needed for tracking training runs, UI for browsing the results and CLI for managing UI and results.

 ### Initializing Aim repository